 This change and its associated challenges are the focus of the research and the teaching content of the Politics, Administration & International Relations study program at Zeppelin University.
 Because all measures taken by governments to tackle the aforementioned challenges and problems require legitimate political decision-making processes, legal frameworks and the associated administration.

 Our study program prepares students for today's complex issues in politics, administration and society, and teaches them the skills needed to analyze problems and to prepare and implement solutions.
 These competencies are taught through a theoretical and practical curriculum with a strong international and comparative orientation.
 This enables students to investigate socially relevant problems in a global context and to approach them using innovative scientific methods.

 The outstanding quality of the study program is evidenced by its top placing in numerous rankings.
 The course has a satisfaction rating of around 80% among students – a figure way above the German average.

 Although quite a few courses at ZU are offered in English, it is not possible to complete the degree program Politics, Administration & International Relations entirely in English.
 Language skills in English are preferred, while German is an absolute necessity.
 ZU requires very good proficiency in German language on C1 level for all degree-seeking applicants.

-Application Advice Undergraduate and Graduate Programs
+Application Advice Undergraduate Programs

 Phone: +49 7541 6009-2000